-Typical food of Guatemala, Guatemala
+Typical food of Guatemala City, Guatemala

 Regarding the typical drinks of the region, it is worth to mention coffee, considered one of the best in the world for its strong aroma, nice acidity, and delicate sweetness, a combination resulting in an xquisite and balanced cup.
 Among the main regional coffees we can mention Coban, Huehuetenango, and Antigua.
 Another hot beverage that is very popular is "atole de elote", a drink based on corn and corn kernels, usually enjoyed with cinnamon powder.